MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 - Does the issue affect only legacy providers, such as `Provider=SQLOLEBD` or `Driver={SQL Server}`, and not SQL Native client and later drivers (or vice versa)?
 - Does the issue occur in only one application or in multiple applications?
-- Does a UDL file fail when it tries to connect to other SQL Server-based servers, or does it fail to only the server that has the issue?
+- Does a Universal Data Link (UDL) file fail when it tries to connect to other SQL Server-based servers, or does it fail to only the server that has the issue?
 - Does the user log in to the SQL Server-based server and connect using SQL Server Management Studio (SSMS)?
-- Does the issue occur only when you use the NETBIOS name of the server and not when you use the FQDN (or vice versa)?
+- Does the issue occur only when you use the NETBIOS name of the server and not when you use the Fully Qualified Domain Name (FQDN) (or vice versa)?
 Does it work by using the IP address?
 - Does the client running Windows 10 Enterprise Edition have the Credential Guard feature turned on?
 If yes, this might affect full delegation scenarios.

 ## Server computer